xp44mm/Notebook/RxInAction/10 Working with Rx concurrency and synchronization.md

 Figure 10.4 The Timestamp operator adds a timestamp of the emission time to every notification.

-The `Timestamp` operator takes no parameters (except for an optional scheduler) and wraps the notification object with the `Timestamped<T>` type that holds the timestamp of the emission:
+The `Timestamp` operator takes no parameters (except for an optional scheduler) and wraps the notification object with the `Timestamped<'T>` type that holds the timestamp of the emission:

 ```C#
 IObservable<Timestamped<TSource>> Timestamp<TSource>(